The dangers of 'fitspiration' on social media, encouraging eating disorders

 "It seems likely, at least for some women, that even though they may present as fit and healthy, regularly posting 'fitspiration' is a culturally sanctioned way of rationalising dietary restriction, disordered eating and over-exercising."

-Dr Sekar said that while the internet could be helpful in sourcing help for eating disorders, from the NHS for example, and eating disorders were a complex issue, social media was of potential harm to those who followed it, and could cause damage to those vulnerable to eating disorders.
+Dr Sekar said that while the internet could be helpful in sourcing help for eating disorders, from the NHS for example, and eating disorders were a complex issue, social media was of potential harm to people who followed it, and could cause damage to those vulnerable to eating disorders.

 The 'fitspiration' hashtag frequently appears alongside images and videos of women and men working out in the gym, consuming healthy food, or displaying their physiques.